SleepyDroids/308_SBA_JS/README.md

 - I leaned very heavily on if else statements to supply most of my logic and to proc the program to build or manipulate arrays/objects.
 I acknowledge this isn't necessarily dynamic and I struggled on where I could add a function or what would qualify as a repeated task.
 - My main objective was to get to the output of return results as supplied in the example data, as closely as possible.
-- I think in the future, mapping out some sort of logic flow/tree and making sure the logic made sense to me will help in the future.
+- I think in the future, mapping out some sort of logic flow/tree and making sure the logic made sense to me will help, especially since I started diving in on the coding before fully establishing how I was going to access information and which information from the objects were the most relevant to the outputs I needed to match in the end.
 Also generally improving repetition with things like functions, different loop types and learning how to map objects as well: are all things that could improve the functionality of this program.
 - Also providing more code for edge cases, increasing the program's overall scalability when it comes to future learners and accounting for additional assignments and their respective submissions.

 # @SleepyDroids 🤖